 Three levels of graduation honors recognize exceptional students qualifying for the Bachelor's degree.
 These honors are based upon all academic work attempted, including all courses attempted at other institutions.
 A minimum of 60 semester hours of academic work, including any student teaching, must be successfully completed in residence at Valdosta State University.
 Credit by examination or exemption will not be included in the work considered for residence.
-Requirements have been changed effective Fall 2000.

-Cum Laude for an overall grade-point average of 3.50 and a VSU cumulative average of 3.50.

-Magna Cum Laude for an overall grade-point average of 3.70 and a VSU cumulative average of 3.70.

-Summa Cum Laude for an overall grade-point average of 3.90 and a VSU cumulative average of 3.90.
+- Cum Laude for an overall grade-point average of 3.50 and a VSU cumulative average of 3.50. - Magna Cum Laude for an overall grade-point average of 3.75 and a VSU cumulative average of 3.75. - Summa Cum Laude for an overall grade-point average of 4.00 and a VSU cumulative average of 4.00.